spanner888/CamScripts/README.md

 ## Installing and using

 CamScripts can be installed using the FreeCAD Addon Manager.
-LINK HOW>
+At present while testing, you need to add the git repo to FreeCAD Preferences - Addon manager -

+[!WARNING]
+At present the morph-into-addon branch has the more complete code and especially menus and more complete README files.
+But there is currently some weird interaction with FreeCAD init adn initGui process that disables the  Addon Manager!
+So for now, to uninstall CamScripts you will need to delete or move the /Mod/CamScripts directory.

 It is installed as an Addon Workbench into the FreeCAD user's Mod directory, due to the number of scripts, libraries, rules files, CSV files and other support files.